leonardobiffi/aws-utils/ami_backup/README.md

 Tag DELETE_ON=yes is used to identify the AMI's which are supposed to be deleted after given number of days.
 Tag SNAPSHOT_TAG=yes is used to identify the AMI's of which Snapshots needs to be tagged.
+Tag RetentionDays=7 is used to specify number of days to retention AMI.
+If there is no tag in the instance it will be used the default defined in function

 Once the snapshots are tagged the tag SNAPSHOT_TAG=yes will be deleted from AMI.